awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-firewall-and-port-mappings-in-amazon-lightsail.md

 **Note**
 A firewall in Amazon Lightsail controls the traffic allowed to connect to your instance at the protocol and port level\.
 When you create a new instance, its firewall is preconfigured with a set of default rules that allow basic access to your instance\.
 Edit your instance's firewall, at any time, by adding and deleting firewall rules to allow traffic to reach your instance\.

- *Last updated: January 12, 2021*
+ *Last updated: April 1, 2021*

 The firewall in the Amazon Lightsail console acts as a virtual firewall that controls the traffic allowed to connect to your instance\.
-Each instance that you create in Lightsail has two firwalls; one for IPv4 addresses and another for IPv6 addresses \.
+Each instance that you create in Lightsail has two firewalls; one for IPv4 addresses and another for IPv6 addresses \.
 Each firewall contains a set of rules that filter traffic coming into the instance\.
 Both firewalls are independent of each other; you must configure firewall rules separately for IPv4 and IPv6\.
 Edit your instance's firewall, at any time, by adding and deleting rules to allow or restrict traffic\.

 **Contents**
 + [Understanding Lightsail firewalls](#understanding-firewalls)